skip to content

 What You Need to Know About the Food Miles

 Have you ever stopped to think about how far your food has traveled before it ended up on your plate?
 Chances are, the answer is no. But understanding food miles—the distance food travels from farm to table—is crucial for both our health and the environment.
+A food mile is the distance a single food item travels from its origin to your plate.
+This journey, often referred to as food travel, highlights the path food takes from farm to table and its environmental impact.
 In this blog post, we’ll delve into the concept of food miles, explore their impact, and debunk common myths surrounding them.
 By the end, you’ll have a clearer picture of how your food choices affect our planet and what you can do to make a positive change.

 In This Post, You Will Learn: